George RR Martin Says Game of Thrones Season 8 Was 'Not Faithful'

 Game of Thrones author George RR Martin broke his silence on the final season of the epic fantasy HBO show.
 He stated that the final season was "not completely faithful" to his book series.
 The show was based on his book "A Song of Fire And Ice".

-After the eighth and final chapter of Game of Thrones won the Outstanding Drama series at the Emmys and an individual trophy for Peter Dinklage for Supporting Actor in Drama series category, the remark came from the author.
+The remark came from the author after the eighth and final chapter of Game of Thrones won the Outstanding Drama series at the Emmys and an individual trophy for Peter Dinklage for Supporting Actor in Drama series category.

 According to Fast Company Magazine, Martin said, "The final series has been... not completely faithful.
 Otherwise, it would have to run another five seasons."